 AAAS "CASE" Workshop Student Competition

-CIRES is hosting a competition to send CU Boulder students to Washington, DC to attend the AAAS "Catalyzing Advocacy in Science and Engineering" workshop.
+CIRES hosts a competition to send CU Boulder students to Washington, DC to attend the AAAS "Catalyzing Advocacy in Science and Engineering" workshop.
 The competition is open to any full-time CU Boulder graduate student or upper-class undergraduate in one of the following fields: Biological, physical, or earth sciences; Computational sciences and mathematics; Engineering disciplines; Medical and health sciences; and Social and behavioral sciences.
 The competition is supported by the CU Graduate School and the Center for STEM Learning.
-Competition winners will be asked to submit a brief report about their workshop experience and participate in a panel discussion.